 The Remote Desktop Protocol is the foundation of remote desktop client solutions that take the Windows experience anywhere.
 RDP allows a user to open and use a Windows desktop or application remotely, on a range of computers and mobile devices, regardless of operating system or platform.

-Most Windows environments do not need this additional technology license.
-Windows Pro and Enterprise versions have RDP built in.
-A server CAL is needed for server remote desktop use (Windows Server RDP CAL).
+Windows environments do not need this additional technology license.
+Windows desktop users have RDP built in.
+A server CAL is needed for server remote desktop use.

 How RDP works

 RDP allows users of a remote client to connect securely to a server or virtual machine over a network.
 RDP connects with, and channels communication between, components of remote clients and servers.
 RDP is a multi-channel protocol, with separate virtual channels carrying different types of data.
 These include graphics data, keyboard and mouse user input, device communication, file system, audio and video, and licensing information.
 The RDP protocol has applications in secure business and government network solutions, including where an encrypted desktop is required.
 RDP client software is also built into Windows Pro and Enterprise.
 For developers building remote desktop client applications for computers, phones, tablets, or other devices, Microsoft Technology Licensing (MTL) offers a technology license for the RDP protocol set.

 RDP enables the Windows experience across a range of devices, and operating systems.